New York State Route 394: Westfield–Mayville corridor

 The Westfield–Mayville corridor was originally connected by way of a 9 mi long Native American trail.
 French explorers, led by Étienne Brûlé, apparently discovered the trail in 1615 and used it periodically thereafter; since Brûlé did not write about his journeys and the only evidence of them comes from secondhand sources, the tribes who originally occupied the territory at the time of Brûlé's pass-through remain unknown (in contrast, Joseph de La Roche Daillon, who conducted a missionary journey further east in 1626, kept meticulous notes that to this day are the only surviving accounts of pre-Beaver Wars native activity in Western New York).
 In 1749, an expedition under the command of Pierre Joseph Céloron de Blainville landed at the mouth of Chautauqua Creek on Lake Erie with the intent of claiming the Ohio Valley for the French.
 They hacked out a road to Chautauqua Lake through the forests that lined the trail on their way to the Allegheny River and thus to the Ohio River.

 Another French expedition in 1753 converted the portage road into a military road.
 The road was still in evidence in 1802 when settlers first moved into the area.
 They called it the "Old French Road" and the Holland Land Company used it as the western end of Chautauqua Road, the first road cut through the Southern Tier of Western New York.
 Remnants of the portage road remain to this day: most of NY 394 between the two waterbodies is named Portage Street, and a loop road off NY 394 south of the village of Westfield is called Old Portage Road.

+The portion of NY 394 between East Randolph and Jamestown was originally the Jamestown Road, established by the Holland Land Company in the 1810s and 1820s.
+In East Randolph, the Jamestown Road (still in existence under that name) continued northeast through Napoli to rejoin the Chautauqua Road near Little Valley.